 Carroll College’s Marketing and Communications team is working in partnership with Departments across campus to ensure clear and timely communication about the COVID-19 crisis.

 The primary source for the latest COVID-19 information is the College website.
 This information can be accessed either directly from the home page or by going to www.carroll.edu/marchingforward.
 All other communications will follow existing protocols.
-When there are campus-wide messages about COVID-19 they will come from Dr. John Cech, Carroll College President, or from the COVID-19 email address.
-Updates will also occur on social media and in regularly scheduled publications like the Carroll Insider.
+When there are campus-wide messages about COVID-19 they will come from Dr. John Cech, Carroll College President or from the COVID-19 email address.
+Updates will also occur on social media.

 The Marketing and Communications team should approve all public campus-wide signage regarding COVID-19 as it relates to campus policies, procedures, or actions of the College.
-Individual departments can post signs in their areas, consistent with current campus policy, related to keeping a particular area safe or communicating about specific issues.
-When possible, signage should come from the Center for Disease Control (CDC) or other well-established and reputable medical providers.
+Individual departments can post signs in their areas, consistent with current campus policy, related to keeping a particular area safe or to communicate about specific issues.
+When possible, signage should be consistent with Carroll College policies that have been developed after reviewing guidance issued by Center for Disease Control (CDC) or other well established and reputable medical providers, and consistent with Montana law.

-Signage will stay in place throughout the three phases of our plan to adhere to the guidelines for social distancing when possible.
+Signage will stay in place throughout the three phases of our plan to adhere to the guidance for social distancing when possible.
 However, it is also critically important to understand the need to serve students and the public in ways, that at times, may not allow for social distancing.
-This need may necessitate the use of face coverings, cleaning, and other protective measures.
-The following signage will be implemented
+This need may necessitate the use of face coverings, cleaning and other protective measures.
+The following signage will be implemented:

 - Office Signage - Employees whose office has the potential for walk-in traffic - and where social distancing cannot be maintained - are allowed to post the following notice on their closed office door, an A frame sign, or another holder approved by Marketing and Communications: